mvolkmann/blog/src/prolog.md

 enter the query terminated with a period.
 If the query does not contain any variables then `true` or `false` will be output.
-If the query does contain variables, the first set of values that satisfy the query will be output.
+If the query does contain variables, a lazy search will be performed to find the first set of values that satisfy the query will be output.
 To see the next set, press the semicolon key.
-A period will be output after the last set.
+A period will be output after the last set is found.

 To evaluate arithmetic operators that result in a numeric value, assign the expression to a variable using the `=` operator.